keosophon/Product-Selling-App/README.md

-# SWD604_A1
+# Customer Management System

 This project is the Assessment project of Design Pattern Course.

-In this project, two design patterns are used: Singleton and Factory Method Design Pattern.
+In this project, three design patterns are used: Singleton, Factory Method and Repository.

 Client Side: Xamarin, C#